MicrosoftDocs/cpp-docs/docs/vs-2015/atl-mfc-shared/reference/cimage-class.md

 ### Remarks
  If `hbmMask` identifies a valid monochrome bitmap, **PlgBit** uses this bitmap to mask the bits of color data from the source rectangle.

  This method applies to Windows NT, versions 4.0 and later only.
-See [PlgBlt](http://msdn.microsoft.com/library/windows/desktop/dd162804) in the [!INCLUDE[winSDK](../Token/winSDK_md.md)] and [CImage Limitations with Earlier Operating Systems](../Topic/CImage%20Limitations%20with%20Earlier%20Operating%20Systems.md) for more detailed information.
+See [PlgBlt](http://msdn.microsoft.com/library/windows/desktop/dd162804) in the Windows SDK and [CImage Limitations with Earlier Operating Systems](../Topic/CImage%20Limitations%20with%20Earlier%20Operating%20Systems.md) for more detailed information.

 ##  <a name="cimage__releasedc"></a>  CImage::ReleaseDC
  Releases the device context.